resource-watch/data-pre-processing/ocn_005_historical_cyclone_intensity/README.md

-## Historical Cyclone Intensity Dataset Pre-processing
+## Coral Reef Locations Dataset Pre-processing
-This file describes the data pre-processing that was done to the [Tropical cyclones wind speed buffers footprint 1970-2009](https://preview.grid.unep.ch/index.php?preview=data&events=cyclones&evcat=4&lang=eng) for [display on Resource Watch](https://resourcewatch.org/data/explore/).
+This file describes the data pre-processing that was done to [the Global Distribution of Coral Reefs (2018)](http://data.unep-wcmc.org/datasets/1) for [display on Resource Watch](https://resourcewatch.org/data/explore/1d23838e-40da-4cf3-b61c-56258d3a5c56).

-This dataset is provided by the source as a (zipped) GeoTIFF file.
-The following variables are shown on Resource Watch:
-- 1970-2009 Maximum Storm Intensity (cy_intensity): Highest estimated category on the Saffir-Simpson hurricane wind scale, which measures storm intensity, during 1970-2009.

-Because the data were already provided in a compatible format and projection, very little processing was necessary to display this data on Resource Watch.
+The source provided this dataset as two shapefiles - one of which contains polygon data, and the other contains point data.

+Below, we describe the steps used to reformat the shapefile:
+1. Read in the polygon shapefile as a geopandas data frame.
+2. Change the data type of column 'PROTECT', 'PROTECT_FE', and 'METADATA_I' to integers.
+3. Convert the geometries of the data from shapely objects to geojsons.
+4. Create a new column from the index of the dataframe to use as a unique id column (cartodb_id) in Carto.

+Next, a mask layer was created so that it could be overlayed on top of other datasets to highlight where coral reefs were located.
+In order to create this, a 10km buffer was generated around each coral reef polygon.
+This was created and exported as a shapefile in Google Earth Engine, using the following code:

-Please see the [Python script](https://github.com/resource-watch/data-pre-processing/blob/master/ocn_005_historical_cyclone_intensity/ocn_005_historical_cyclone_intensity_processing.py) for more details on this processing.
+Please see the [Python script](https://github.com/resource-watch/data-pre-processing/blob/master/bio_004a_coral_reef_locations/bio_004a_coral_reef_locations_processing.py) for more details on this processing.

-You can view the processed dataset for [display on Resource Watch](https://resourcewatch.org/data/explore/).
+You can view the processed Coral Reef Locations dataset [on Resource Watch](https://resourcewatch.org/data/explore/1d23838e-40da-4cf3-b61c-56258d3a5c56).

-You can also download the original dataset [from the source website](https://preview.grid.unep.ch/index.php?preview=data&events=cyclones&evcat=4&lang=eng).
+You can also download the original dataset [directly through Resource Watch](https://wri-public-data.s3.amazonaws.com/resourcewatch/bio_004a_coral_reef_locations.zip), or [from the source website](http://data.unep-wcmc.org/datasets/1).

-###### Note: This dataset processing was done by [Peter Kerins](https://www.wri.org/profile/peter-kerins).
+###### Note: This dataset processing was done by [Yujing Wu](https://www.wri.org/profile/yujing-wu), and QC'd by [Amelia Snyder](https://www.wri.org/profile/amelia-snyder).